Bwallker/Myvm/README.md

 ## Overview
 This repo is divided into 2 parts.
 The original parser and runtime written in Rust, and the website that uses the orignal parsers alongside its own runtime in order to dynamically run your programs.

+## Use Cases
+Might be useful for learning Assembler, or for learning about how ASCII/Utf-8 work.

+I created this mostly for fun.

 ## Website

 ### Features